otsohelos/fullstack-spaceapp/documentation/Software Requirement Specifications.md

 These features will be implemented if there's time.

 ## Todo
-- multiple word search
-- error handling
+- more error handling
 - wait animation
-- custom hook
+- custom hooks